 The analyses will build on corpus data, culled from mostly COCA and iWeb.
 The database includes more than 500 comparative verb types and 57 locative verb types, and more than 1,500 tokens in total.
 Overall, the analyses and the frame formalizations will show that the differences between the two forms in question clearly outweigh their commonalities.
 Besides obvious discrepancies regarding productivity, these differences concern possible base forms, stress assignment, subcategorization frames and argument linking, semantic and syntactic uniformity, induced argument structural and event structural changes, and the existence of semantically equivalent, homophonous forms.
-Based on these considerations, I will propose distinct, frame-based lexeme formation rules capturing generalizations in the lexicon (see e.g. Andreou 2017; Bonami and Crysmann 2016, Koenig 1999; Riehemann 1998).
+Based on these considerations, I will propose distinct lexeme formation rules capturing generalizations in the lexicon (see e.g. Riehemann 1998, Koenig 1999, Bonami and Crysmann 2016) and formalize these as frames (see e.g. Plag et al. 2018, Kawaletz 2021, Andreou 2017 for frame-based lexeme formation rules).

-The paper is structured as follows: Section 2 briefly introduces frames as the assumed framework.
-Sections 3 for locative out- and 4 for comparative out- introduce the respective analyses.
+The paper is structured as follows: Sect.
+2 briefly introduces frames as the assumed framework.
+Section 3 for locative out- and Sect.
+4 for comparative out- introduce the respective analyses.
 Section 5 juxtaposes the findings of the preceding questions and discusses implications both for questions of polysemy or semantic relatedness and for the nature of the morphological processes at hand.
 Section 6 concludes.